The Soul Of a Summer Stutter

 I tried to hide my speech

-They slapped my wrist for a sloppy th with a ruler.
+The ruler on my wrist for a sloppy th.

 My classmates happy to be spared the rod